Interaction of geophysical flows with sea ice dynamics: The Stationary Hydrostatic Stokes Problem

 Plugging this estimate into \eqref{eq:calderon-zygmund}, we obtain the desired $\rHsq{2}$-a-priori bound by an absorption argument.

 Assume that the a-priori bound still holds for $s-1$.
-Replacing the Calder\'on-Zygmund a-priori estimate \eqref{eq:calderon-zygmund} by its higher order analogue and using the higher order bounds for the normal derivative and the fact that the pseudo-differential operator $\nablaH\DeltaH^{-1}\divH$ of order $0$ is bounded on $\rHsq{s}(\R^2)^2$, we deduce the induction step from the same argument as the induction base.
-The general case $s \in \R_+$ follows by interpolation, and the additional regularity of the solution in the Besov space scale follows from the embeddings
+Replacing the Calder\'on-Zygmund a-priori estimate~\eqref{eq:calderon-zygmund} by its higher-order analogue and using the higher-order bounds for the normal derivative and the fact that the pseudo-differential operator $\nablaH\DeltaH^{-1}\divH$ of order $0$ is bounded on $\rHsqper{s}(G)^2$, we deduce the induction step from the same argument as the induction base.